 For this stage in the funnel, you’ll want to focus on content that identifies prospects, introduces your brand, or presents a problem.

-A B2C company like Casper can do this by creating content that’s meant to draw people into their community or website, but not sell them a mattress.
+For instance, a consumer-facing company like Casper can create content that’s meant to draw people into their community or website, but not sell them a mattress.

-Here’s a piece from their site--lighthearted, fun, and not salesy:
+Here’s a Facebook ad that promotes a piece from their site–it’s lighthearted, fun, and not salesy.

-For B2B companies and agencies, you can use this to get your target audience to self-identify by presenting them with something topical and persona driven.
-Mixpanel does this beautifully with their content that speaks directly to product managers.
+For B2B companies and agencies, you can use content to get your target audience to self-identify by presenting them with something topical and persona driven.
+Mixpanel does this beautifully with their blog content that speaks directly to product managers.